Rodartist/basedlgraphgtk/README.md

 ./guadecconferencechromiumungoogledlauncher.sh

+TODO:

+move all number bash scripts to a folder with base directory and edit the launcher so it still works.

-TODO: change the button labels corresponding scripts to better reflect the contents of. but not likely.
+change the button labels corresponding scripts to better reflect the contents of.

 there is a history file for every button press in the direcotry. cat historyfiletotal could possibly put this in a tcl button script to pop up a terminal and display it for easier accessing.